Fifiuba/api-gateway-service/README.md

     docker compose up
     ```

-    This will start the app container.
-After stoppingthe execution, you must run
+    This will start the app's container.
+After stopping the execution, you must run
     ```
     docker compose down -v
     ```
+## Project Structure

 # Testing
 ## Run tests